A Conversation with Aimee Seu

 KA: And I don’t think you at all romanticize it.
 I feel it’s very balanced—but you also acknowledge something which is the elation in the release of it.
 The wild abandon of just going crazy, and then being able to “undo or erase” that feeling.
 I thought it was amazing how you balanced the honesty of that: both the terror as well as the elation.
 It’s one of the reasons why people do it, that addictive quality.

 AS: There is some crazy soul-parallel stuff happening between us.
-It’s an acknowledgement in my soul that it hasn’t been easy for your soul either.
-It’s really helpful for you to tell me that, because it’s something you have to think about anytime you’re writing about addiction.
+It’s an acknowledgment in my soul that it hasn’t been easy for your soul either.
+It’s really helpful for you to tell me that, because it’s something you have to think about any time you’re writing about addiction.
 I feel this way when I write about drugs, too.
 Like, how do I do this without misleading the youth?
 Because it’s not cool, it’s super uncool and debilitating.
-Even on an interpersonal level, I know my niece who is 15 is going to read it and being a 15 year old girl in a body is so fucking hard.
+Even on an interpersonal level, I know my niece who is fifteen is going to read it and being a fifteen-year-old girl in a body is so fucking hard.
 So, I wanted to write about it in a way that is honest, to write about how awful it is.
 But you’re right, people don’t acknowledge that bulimia is a high.
 It looks so insane from the outside, but it is.
 Because I was writing about that, the very last poem to be added was “Ode to Pomegranates.”
 I thought, “Okay.
 I need to have one food-affirming poem.”
 I wanted to write a poem that said “Everybody should eat,” you know?
 As the book was being printed, I slipped it in and said to my editor, ”I’m sorry, but it needs this!”

 KA: I love that you wrote an ode to this beautiful fruit.
 And I love that you link it to sexuality and a celebration of the body.
 I want to go back to an idea you mentioned earlier about the act of writing being similar to building an altar.
 If that’s the case, I’m wondering what writers would be in your pantheon?
 Who were you reading and in conversation with while you were writing this book?